maximilianorey/AssemblyEthereumMutableProxy/README.md

 On this case when a proxy received a call will first check if the function's id matches with "adminFunctionsGet" or "adminFunctionsPut", and if not it will proceed to delegate the call to the implementation, so it doesn't have to use a SLOAD to get the admin address.
 If the function's id actually matches, it will proceed to get the admin address and if it match with the sender, it will execute the function and if not it will delegate the call.

 # Assembly Proxy Gamma
 This version is a midpoint between the other two.
 It's execution consumes almost the same gas as OpenZeppeling's one but it has the extra security.
-However, it has one problem, it required a third contract deployed (I call it AdminsStorage), but it's not one contract per proxy, once an instance of the "AdminsStorage" is on a blockchain, anyone can deploy a AssemblyProxyGamma, with the admin and implementation that they choose.
+However, it has one problem, it required a third contract deployed (I call it ProxyManager), but it's not one contract per proxy, once an instance of the "ProxyManager" is on a blockchain, anyone can deploy a AssemblyProxyGamma, with the admin and implementation that they choose.

 What's the trick?
-Admin's address isn't storaged on the proxy but on the AdminsStorage contract.
-AdminsStorage is basically a map which can return the corresponding admin for an adress.
-A contract's admin's address only can be changed by the actual admin of this contract using the methos "changeAdmin(address contractAddress, address newAdmin)" (it will revert if the sender is not the admin of "contractAddress").
-Also, a contract can "register" its admin for first time using the method "registerContract(address firstAdmin)" but only one time.
-If it try to execute this method again, will be reverted.
+Admin's address isn't storaged on the proxy but on the ProxyManager contract.
+ProxyManager is basically a map which can return the corresponding admin for an adress.
+A contract's admin's address only can be changed by the actual admin of this contract using the methods "changeAdmin(address contractAddress, address newAdmin)" (it will revert if the sender is not the admin of "contractAddress").
+To deploy a proxy, you need to execute "deployProxy" function on the ProxyManager.
+This solution also resolve one problem respect the previews ones: if you need a contract that deploy a proxy, there is not an easy way to do that with the previews versions, because solidity doesn't allow you to include compiled code, but in this case you don't need to, you need only to import the interface and call to deployProxy function.

 Like the alpha's version, it will check if the implementation address matches after a DELEGATECALL.
 This require only an extra SLOAD.